staffier/Karate-Demo-Project/README.md

 # Karate-Demo-Project

 This is a simple demo project designed to help folks learn to use Karate for both client- & server-side testing, as well as load/performance testing.

-For details around each of these topics, drill down into the [`/src/test/java`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java) sub-folders.
+Please note: The Kafka [consumer & producer](https://github.com/staffier/Karate-Demo-Project/blob/main/src/main/kafka)) included in this project were sourced from Soumendra Daas's Karate-Kafka project: https://github.com/Sdaas/karate-kafka.
+The Kafka test scenarios were based on tests included in Soumendra Daas's project, as well.

 ## jbang